B1 or Thiamine Deficiency and High Carb Diets

 Vitamin Supplementation: A Helpful Tool

-Supplements may play an important role, especially if one follows specific diets, such as keto, which often limit the consumption of carbohydrate-rich foods - many primary sources of vitamin B1.
-So it becomes critical for individuals on these plans to monitor their micronutrient intake carefully.
-They may need additional supplementation if their meal plan doesn't adequately cover all nutritional bases.
+Supplements may play an important role, mainly if one follows specific diets, such as keto, which often limit the consumption of carbohydrate-rich foods - many primary sources of vitamin B1.

 Lifestyle Changes Can Make a Difference